bcgov/ligo/README.rst

 Dependencies
 ------------

-Since we depend on the data-linking library, we must acquire a copy of the data-linking repository and store it in  the application root under data-linking.
+Since we depend on the data-linking library, we must acquire a copy of the ligo-lib repository and store it in  the application root under data-linking.
 Run the following in the application root:

 .. code:: sh

-    git checkout git@github.com:bcgov/data-linking.git
+    git checkout git@github.com:bcgov/ligo-lib.git

 Then use the following commands in the application root directory to install the remaining python library requirements: